By Rebecca Sims

 - People who speak English as a second language

 - Older readers (as in people over age 45)

 - Anyone who has trouble reading on a screen

-How do you do clear content well?
+How do you do plain language well?

 Ernest Hemingway’s prose was plain, clear and anything but boring.
 He weeded out extra words (what he called “scrollwork”) to keep readers moving.
 The Hemingway Editor is an online and desktop app that checks your reading level and shows you where to improve.
 It highlights: